 In a tank in an underground laboratory in Cambridge a little green alga is executing a powerful breaststroke.
 It belongs to a group of algae called volvocales and it doesn't have a brain.
 So how can it coordinate its tiny little "arms" to perform motions worthy of an Olympic swimmer?

-In this podcast Ray Goldstein, Schlumberger Professor of Complex Physical Systems at Cambridge, explains how algae manage to synchronise their so-called flagella, what this means for human physiology, and how it sheds light on the evolution of multi-cellular organisms from single-celled ones.
+In 2019 we visited Ray Goldstein, Schlumberger Professor of Complex Physical Systems at Cambridge, and he explained how algae manage to synchronise their so-called flagella, what this means for human physiology, and how it sheds light on the evolution of multi-cellular organisms from single-celled ones.

 This podcast was partially funded by the European Mathematical Society.